WordPress/openverse/documentation/meta/incidents/runbooks/incident_response_runbook.md

 ## 2. Stabilize service

-**Stabilize the incident.** Hello, point person.
-It’s time to begin triaging the incident.

-1. Complete any necessary comms work.
+1. Complete any necessary communication work.
 For Severity 1, this means messaging the maintainers via Signal that an outage is occurring.
 Depending on the severity, a Make post announcing that the outage is being investigated may also be warranted.
-   1. If the incident was discovered by a user in a communication channel, please reply to them and thank them for their report.
+   1. If the incident was discovered by a user in a communication channel, please reply to them, and thank them for their report.
 Let them know the team is investigating the issue.
 2. The point person should always have an up-to-date understanding of the situation.
 Post updates to P2 regularly depending on severity (ideally hourly